 Parents will be informed by the teacher when a child has been moved to red on the same day the behaviour occurred.
-The behaviour records will be monitored by the deputy head-teacher and analysed by the SLT termly to implement positive behaviour strategies.
+The behaviour records will be monitored by the deputy head-teacher and analysed by the SLT termly to identify future training needs to implement positive behaviour strategies and to identify if any pattern suggesting inequality can be seen.